Comic Strip / The Perishers

 - Social Services Does Not Exist: it seems Wellington can live quite happily technically homeless without them interfering.
 He even goes to a school which doesn't check up on him.
 Possibly subverted when Wellington has to substitute crying out for the "Welfare lady!" instead of his "Mother!" (he doesn't have one).

-- Speech Bubble: Baby Grumpling speaks in lower-case; Fred Kilroy the Teutonic Tortoise speaks in Fraktur (German copperplate).
+- Speech Bubble: Baby Grumpling speaks in lower-case; Adolf Kilroy the Teutonic Tortoise speaks in Fraktur (German copperplate).

 - Theme Naming: Wellington and his dog, Boot